 Then I got stupid.
 It doesn’t take much to “get stupid” when you’re in college.
 It started fairly innocently.
 As a film student, you’re expected to spend gratuitous amounts of money on supplies, on top of your tuition and textbooks.
 One class that spring was estimated to cost me at least $500 in supplies alone, plus there were four textbooks for the class.
 I was also taking a similar class at the same time that promised to cost about the same, and two other classes on top of those.

 In my financial burden, I started putting essential purchases on my credit card.
 If I absolutely needed something for one of my films, and couldn’t get around buying it, then I paid for it with my credit card.
-The thinking was that although I would accumulate a small debt in the spring, I would use my summer earning to pay it off and then start saving for the next year’s films.
-Not entirely great for my credit, I supposed, but it was what I had to do.
+The thinking was that although I would accumulate a small debt in the spring, I would use my summer earnings to pay it off and then start saving for the next year’s films.
+Not entirely great money management, I supposed, but it was what I had to do.
 Mind you, the expenses of these films were not simply supplies like 16mm film, set dressing, and props, but also food for all of my crew members, including occasionally taking people out to lunch or dinner, including my roommate, as payment for driving me around a lot (I didn’t have my car yet).
 Also, I didn’t curb my usual spending, so there were some of the usual, frivolous purchases in there.

 But it was just the start.
 The stress of making two films at once and taking two other classes wore on me, and I had another problem… I was in love (still am, although now I’m just closer to my credit limit).
 My love however, lived 3000 miles away, in Southern California, and I hadn’t seen him in over a year.
 Nevertheless, we started up a long-distance relationship, and a combination of hearts-in-my-eyes, stress, and carelessness lead me to put a round-trip plane ticket on my credit card, and fly out and see him.